angelotc/MacroDAG/README.md

 The purpose of this ETL pipeline is to pull the following macroeconomic indicators:
 - Willshire 5000 on a nightly basis.
 - interest rates on a nightly basis.
 - GDP rates on a quarterly basis.
-The frequency will be interpolated into a daily frequency using a variety of methods (linear interpolation, knn, spline, ensemble methods).
+The frequency will be interpolated into a daily frequency (as opposed to weekdays) using a variety of methods (linear interpolation, knn, spline, ensemble methods).

 Each rate will be pulled in such a fashion: